ThePenguinsGit/ihatemy.live/content/docs/servers/atm9.md

 ::card
 ## Notes
 Please do keep in mind that loot chests in the world are per-player, per-chest so everyone has their own unique loot!
-Also do keep in mind, that these World borders can always be expanded if we need more space!
+Also do keep in mind, that these world borders can always be expanded if we need more space!
 ::
 ::card
 ## Banned Items
-- Applied Energestics 2: Spatial Anchor
+- Applied Energistics 2: Spatial Anchor
 - Mekanism: Dimensional Stabilizer, Anchor Upgrade
 - Pneumaticcraft: Chunkloader Upgrade
 - Industrial Foregoing: Infinity Nuke